ratatui/ratatui-website/src/concepts/the-elm-architecture.md

 When you put it all together, your main application loop might look something like:

 - Listen for user input.
+- Map input to a `Message`
-- Pass that input to the update function.
+- Pass that message to the update function.
 - Draw the UI with the view function.

 This cycle repeats, ensuring your TUI is always up-to-date with user interactions.